 This can also be done by using the Ellipsis button next to the Selector field, in the Properties panel.

-In the Selector Editor window, the Edit Attributes section contains all the application components needed to identify the target application (a window, a button etc.).
-The Edit Selector section holds the actual selector.
-Both of these sections are editable.
+Contains all the application components needed to identify the target application (a window, a button etc.).
+This section is editable.

 In some situations, when Studio and the targeted application are opened with different elevated privileges, the selector might not work.
 We recommend to always open both applications with the same privileges.